rachana33/budget-coach/DEPLOYMENT.md

 - **Frontend URL**: `https://budget-coach-frontend.onrender.com`
 - **Backend API**: `https://budget-coach-api.onrender.com`

-## Step 4: Add Sample Data (Optional)
+## Step 4: Sample Data (Automated)

-Since you're starting with a fresh PostgreSQL database, you may want to add sample data:

-1. Use the frontend UI to manually add accounts, transactions, and goals
-2. Or create a data seeding script
+The deployment is configured to automatically check for existing data.
+If the database is empty, it will automatically populate it with sample accounts, transactions, and goals so you can see the app in action immediately!

 ## Important Notes